-An "-" entry in the estimate column indicates that either no sample observations or too few sample observations were available to compute an estimate, or a ratio of medians cannot be calculated because one or both of the median estimates falls in the lowest interval or upper interval of an open-ended distribution, or the margin of error associated with a median was larger than the median itself.
+The estimate could not be computed because there were an insufficient number of sample observations.
+For a ratio of medians estimate, one or both of the median estimates falls in the lowest interor highest interval of an open-ended distribution.
+For a 5-year median estimate, the margin of error associated with a median was larger than the median itself.